What You Need to Know About Gender Pronouns in the Workplace

 Asking for someone's pronouns might sound awkward, but that's only because it's a relatively new conversational convention.
 Thankfully, you've got a lot of options when it comes to asking someone for their pronouns.

-The best way to start a conversation about pronouns is to share your gender pronouns when you meet someone new.
+The best way to start a conversation about pronouns is to share your own pronouns when you meet someone new.
 This could sound something like this:

 Alternatively, you can ask someone for their pronouns like this: